IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service-spec-query.md

 1. Writes a *service query*
 2. Requests iecf to find and connect to a service whose attributes match that query

-It is important to know that service specifications and queries are very similar: in code, service specification is a child of service query.
-Thus, any function that takes a service query can be passed a service specification.
+It is important to know that service specifications and queries are very similar: in code, the service specification object is a child of service query.
+However, there are two fundamental differences between service queries and specifications:
-The fundamental difference between the two is that a service query is used by clients whereas a service specification is used by services: a specification is used to *initialize* a service while a query is used to *find* a service.
+ * a query is only used by clients whereas a service specification is used by both clients and services: a specification is used to *initialize* or *connect* to a service while a query is used to *find* a service.
+ * a query cannot contain both an IP address and port, whereas a service specification can: the idea is that a query is used to *find* the address and port of a service.
+If the query already contains these values, then all the information needed to connect to a service is already specified and need not be found.

-At this point, we will digress a little and explain what it means to find a service on the network.
+At this point, we will digress a little and elaborate on what it means to find a service on the network.
 The act of finding a service involves querying for it (by name, the protocol it uses, etc.) and getting the corresponding ip address and port number in return.
 Now, a service can only be found if it is first advertised on the network.
 One can think of advertising a service as constantly broadcasting the corresponding service specification on the LAN (not